sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ## Register the dynamic runtime asset

-[Dynamic runtime assets][12] are shareable, reusable packages that make it easier to deploy Sensu plugins.
+Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
-This example uses the [sensu/sensu-influxdb-handler][13] dynamic runtime asset to power an InfluxDB handler.
+This example uses the sensu/sensu-influxdb-handler dynamic runtime asset to power an InfluxDB handler.

-Use [`sensuctl asset add`][5] to register the [sensu/sensu-influxdb-handler][13] dynamic runtime asset:
+Use `sensuctl asset add` to register the sensu/sensu-influxdb-handler dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-influxdb-handler:3.7.0 -r sensu-influxdb-handler